Grigory Orlov

 Prince Grigory Grigoryevich Orlov (Григорий Григорьевич Орлов; 17 October 1734 – 24 April 1783 (Note: The dates are according to the New Style.
-In the Old Style it would be 6 October to 13 April of the same years.)) was a favourite of the Empress Catherine the Great of Russia, Prince of the Holy Roman Empire (1772), state and military figure, collector, patron of arts, and General-in-Chief.
+In the Old Style it would be 6 October to 13 April of the same years.)) was a Russian general and patron of arts who was Prince of the Holy Roman Empire (1772) and a favourite of Empress Catherine the Great.
+He was a leader of the 1762 coup which overthrew Catherine's husband Peter III and installed Catherine as reigning empress.
+For some years he was virtually co-ruler with her, but his repeated infidelities and the enmity of Catherine's other advisers led to his fall from power.

 He patronised M. V. Lomonosov, D. I. Fonvisin, V. I. Bazhenov and gave them financial support.
 Honorary member of the Imperial Academy of Arts (since 1765).
 He collected paintings (including Rembrandt, P. P. Rubens, Titian), sculpture, Chinese, Japanese and Russian porcelain, hunting weapons, etc. (Orlov's collection has been preserved almost completely; it is now in the State Museum-Reserve "Gatchina" of the eponymous city).
-A large landowner, particularly of the Gatchina manor, where Orlov commissioned the construction of a palace and a landscape garden.
+A large landowner, Orlov commissioned the construction of the Great Gatchina Palace.

-He became a leader of the 1762 coup which overthrew Catherine's husband Peter III of Russia and installed Catherine as empress.
-For some years he was virtually co-ruler with her, but his repeated infidelities and the enmity of Catherine's other advisers led to his fall from power.